 Connection to the Internet and to the SolrenView web-based monitoring service requires functioning TCP/IP connection.
 This connection runs over twisted pair Ethernet wiring and requires certain configurations to properly operate.
-See Sections 7.2, 10.8.1 through 10.8.5, and 10.8.8 for details on establishing Ethernet connectivity.
+See Sections Error!
+Reference source not found., Error!
+Reference source not found. through Error!
+Reference source not found., and Error!
+Reference source not found. for details on establishing Ethernet connectivity.
 By default, the SolrenView DAS should automatically configure TCP/IP addresses from a network router by using the DHCP protocol.
 In certain cases it may be necessary to override or manually configure the TCP/IP settings.